Get

 Suitable For:

 Border Collies are suitable for active families who spend several hours outdoors daily.
 They are generally good with kids but can be prone to herding and nipping if they are not properly socialized.
-Collies will need a large, fenced yard where they can run around and play games, and they require a lot of attention from their owner.
-Because Collies are so intelligent, they can be easily trained.
+Border Collies need a large, fenced yard where they can run around and play games and require a lot of attention from their owner.
+Because they are so intelligent, they can be easily trained.
 However, they can also outsmart their owner, so someone experienced is better suited.
 They also thrive as farm workers, especially for a farmer who needs a herder.

 Pros